PhD Position - Dynamics of Design Interventions in everyday Heritage

 -

-You are talented in understanding and visualising complex architectureal interventions as spatial and material concepts.
+You are talented in understanding and visualising complex architectural interventions as spatial and material concepts.

 -